BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Later in life, I saw that, for example, despite innovations in medicine, people suffer and die from preventable diseases, including in wealthy countries.
+    Later in life, I saw that technology is necessary, but not sufficient.
 </p>

 #### Green Mountain Care
 <p>
-    In 2011, the state of Vermont passed bill H.202, legislating a completely government-funded universal healthcare system for Vermont residents.
+    In March of 2011, the state of Vermont in the United States passed bill H.202, legislating a completely government-funded universal healthcare system for Vermont residents.⁵
     The system was called "Green Mountain Care", after Vermont's nickname: "The Green Mountain State".
 </p>